SCS Mentoring Program

 Requirements to Apply as a Mentee

-The application to join the program for one year has to be submitted via the online form and must include:
+The application to join a respective cluster for one year has to be submitted via the online form and must include:

 • a CV